+7Russia

 The 007 prefix is Russia.
 The 00 is the international exit code dialed from Europe and many other regions; it is followed by +7, the Russia country code.

 The country code (international dialing code) for Russia is +7.
-To call Russia from abroad, dial +7 followed by the national number without its leading zero.
+To call Russia from abroad, dial +7 followed by the national number (in most countries, without its leading zero).

 +7 is Russia's international country calling code under the ITU E.164 plan — often searched as the "7 area code".
 Any phone number starting with +7 is a Russia number.

 From TwinPhone, just type +7 and the number — we connect it.
-From a landline, dial your exit code, then +7, then the number without the leading 0.
+From a landline, dial your exit code, then +7, then the number (in most countries, without the leading 0).

 Russia's current local time is shown live on this page.
 Check it before calling so you reach people during waking hours.

-Yes!
-Virtual numbers in Russia start at $1.60/month.
-Use it as your caller ID so people see a local number, or receive incoming calls directly in your browser.
+Yes — we currently rent virtual numbers in the US and Canada, from $1.60/month.
+Use one as your caller ID so callers see a North American number, or receive incoming calls directly in your browser.
+Numbers for more countries are on the way.

 Dial +7 with TwinPhone — no SIM, no app, right from your browser.